 See Related: Best Gadgets for Long Flights & Travel

 6. Business Travelers Affect Ticket Prices

-Therefore, use caution if your points A and B are typical business traveler cities.
+Therefore, use caution if points A and B are typical business traveler cities.
 Use tools like Skyscanner to search all airlines that can offer you that connection, even if it involves making a stop or two.
-A simple plane change can save you hundreds, or thousands, of dollars.
+A simple plane change can save you hundreds or thousands of dollars.

 7. The Timing of the Flight Affects the Ticket Price

 We’ve covered seasonality and times of high demand, but we can get even more specific in this sense.
 Airlines price their tickets very particularly, even considering the day and time of the flight.

 While you might have thought it was insignificant, the day of the week of your flight is one of the considerations many airlines make in pricing.

 Mid-week flights on Tuesdays, Wednesdays, and Thursdays, along with flights on Saturdays, are the cheapest.
 Other days of the week coincide with weekends when many people travel and therefore have the highest prices.